hmrc/pillar2-service-guide/source/documentation/index.md

 ## Glossary

 To help you navigate the information in the service guide, there will be a glossary of terms included.
-The glossary of terms is currently under review.
+The glossary of terms is currently under review with the HMRC policy team.

 ## Agent services